shanehoman/sublime-cheat-sheets/README.md

 # Sublime Text Cheat Sheets Plugin

 Cheat-sheets is a plugin for quickly accessing cheat sheets in the Sublime Text editor.
 Typing the key sequence will open a cheat sheet in a new tab.
-If the sheet is already open, it will simply pop to the front.
+If the sheet is already open, it will simply activate the tab.

 ![Regular Expressions Cheatsheet](https://raw.github.com/dmikalova/sublime-cheat-sheets/master/example.png "Regular Expressions Cheatsheet")

 ## Available Cheat Sheets

 At the moment all cheat sheets are under heavy development as I use this plugin.
 Feel free to submit your own.
 Be aware that edits to the defaults sheets will be erased by an update.
-If you want to edit a sheet, copy it from `$st3/Packages/CheatSheets` to `$st3/Packages/Users/cheat-sheets`.
+If you want to edit a sheet, copy it from `$st3/Packages/Cheat Sheets/cheat-sheets` to `$st3/Packages/Users/cheat-sheets`.

 * Bash "cmd/ctrl + shift + c" + "s" + "h"
 * Git "cmd/ctrl + shift + c" + "g" + "i" + "t"